dotnet/docs/docs/framework/wpf/advanced/walkthrough-mapping-properties-using-the-windowsformshost-element.md

 -   Extending a default property mapping.

 For a complete code listing of the tasks illustrated in this walkthrough, see [Mapping Properties Using the WindowsFormsHost Element Sample](http://go.microsoft.com/fwlink/?LinkID=160019).

 When you are finished, you will be able to map [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] properties to corresponding properties on a hosted [!INCLUDE[TLA#tla_winforms](../../../../includes/tlasharptla-winforms-md.md)] control.

 ## Prerequisites

 You need the following components to complete this walkthrough:

--   Visual Studio 2008.
+-   Visual Studio 2017

-## Creating the Project

-#### To create and set up the project
+## Create and set up the project

-1. Create a WPF Application project named `PropertyMappingWithWfhSample`.
+1. Create a **WPF App** project named `PropertyMappingWithWfhSample`.

-2. In Solution Explorer, add a reference to the WindowsFormsIntegration assembly, which is named WindowsFormsIntegration.dll.
+2. In **Solution Explorer**, add a reference to the WindowsFormsIntegration assembly, which is named WindowsFormsIntegration.dll.

-3. In Solution Explorer, add references to the System.Drawing and System.Windows.Forms assemblies.
+3. In **Solution Explorer**, add references to the System.Drawing and System.Windows.Forms assemblies.

 ## Defining the Application Layout

 The [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)]-based application uses the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element to host a [!INCLUDE[TLA#tla_winforms](../../../../includes/tlasharptla-winforms-md.md)] control.

-#### To define the application layout
+### To define the application layout

 1. Open Window1.xaml in the [!INCLUDE[wpfdesigner_current_short](../../../../includes/wpfdesigner-current-short-md.md)].